xghan99/suppergowhere/README.md

 2. Create a workspace on Prefect Cloud
 3. Inside the workspace, go to 'Blocks' > '+' > 'GCP Credentials' > Paste your Service Account Credentials inside and click 'Create' (This step may not be necessary given the way Application Default Credentials work in GCP)
 4. Go to your Prefect Cloud Profile > 'Settings' > 'API Keys' > '+' to generate a Prefect Cloud API Key
-5. On GCP, create a Cloud VM instance
+5. On GCP, create a Cloud VM instance and SSH into it
 6. Copy the `flow_script.py` and `requirements.txt` files into the VM instance
 7. Run the following commands
 ```